learning-zone/react-basics/react-coding-practice.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. Create a component in react to add two numbers?
+## Q. Create a functional component in react to add two numbers?

 <details><summary><b>Answer</b></summary>